-- (a) Values in this row represent the Company's annual Incentive Compensation Plan, which were approved on March 18, 2021 for performance during fiscal 2021.
-The incentive plan threshold, target, and maximum are subject to change as salaries change. - (b) Values in this row represent annual grants of cash-based performance units made under the Company's Long-Term Incentive Plan. - (c) Values in this row represent annual grants of performance share units as part of the Company's Long-Term Incentive Plan. - (d) Values in this row represent annual grants of restricted stock units as part of the Company's Long-Term Incentive Plan.
-Mr. Adams was not granted time-based restricted stock units because of the change in his role and instead he only received performance-based LTI. - (e) Values in this row represent retention grants of restricted stock units as part of the Company's Long-Term Incentive Plan.
+- (a) Values in this row represent the Company's annual Incentive Compensation Plan, which were approved on March 17, 2022 for performance during fiscal 2022.
+The incentive plan threshold, target and maximum are subject to change as salaries change. - (b) Values in this row represent annual grants of cash-based performance units made under the Company's Long-Term Incentive Plan. - (c) Values in this row represent annual grants of performance share units as part of the Company's Long-Term Incentive Plan. - (d) Values in this row represent annual grants of restricted stock units as part of the Company's Long-Term Incentive Plan. - (e) Mr. Adams retired as Executive Chairman of the Company effective May 5, 2022 and continued as a member of the Board of Directors.
+Mr. Adams was no longer an employee of the Company after such date.
+Mr. Adams was not eligible to participate in all Company incentive compensation plans in fiscal year 2022 because he voluntarily retired as an employee of the Company prior to completion of the performance periods under the Company's annual and long-term incentive compensation plans.